Easter Treasure Hunt

 The final treasure might have a letter from the Easter Bunny vowing to make the clues more difficult next year, or a paragraph praising the kids' hard work (or both).
 I would put the special gift for each kid here as a final hurrah.
 Once, I even put certificates printed out and rolled up with ribbon.
 One for each child praising their abilities for getting through such a difficult hunt.
 My kids wanted me to put them on the wall for them (but not for long because there are other things much more important to them now that spring is here-lol).

 At this point, we usually allow the kids a chance to open their treasures and we collect the real eggs for the feast today (or for lunches over the next week).
 The kids are tired, proud, excited about their new things and eager to play with them.
 If the weather permits (and you have an area where they can go) let them go outside for some play time before dinner.
 Since I usually put bubbles in one of the treasure troves, they can play with them outside.

 The kids will have a ball figuring out the clues and racing off to see what the Easter Bunny left them, and they will be exhausted when you put them to bed for the night.
 I know that one of the problems with Easter is that the kids are hyped on candy and all excited about the day and their gifts that they don’t sleep well that night.
 Then don’t want to go to school the next day.
 A treasure hunt will wear them out--the longer the hunt the more tired they will be.
 Make the hunt late in the day for more effect.

-Enjoy your Easter Treasure Hunt with the kids.
+Enjoy Your Easter Treasure Hunt

 I love watching them squish up their faces as they try to figure out where the next treasure will be.
 I love to watch them eagerly race off to find the next item once they do figure it out.
 And I especially love to see the surprise on their faces when they go into a room and find a treasure that wasn’t there a minute ago!
 Talk about magic, right?

 If you like to have something ready before they get up, you could have a small stuffed animal on their bed when they wake up.
 Or, one year I left a note taped to their door telling them that there were a few treasures hidden in a very special spot to give them a warm up for their hunt later in the day.
 I would then put a little poem that was easy to figure out for them.
 Generally that spot was in my room in the closet.